John T. Dunlap

-Fra' John Timothy Dunlap (born 16 April 1957) is a Canadian attorney and the Prince and 81st Grand Master of the Sovereign Military Order of Malta, since 2023.
+Fra' John Timothy Dunlap (born 16 April 1957) is a Canadian attorney and the reigning prince and 81st grand master of the Sovereign Military Order of Malta since his election in 2023.

-Dunlap previously served as Lieutenant of the Order of Malta from 13 June 2022 before becoming the first Sovereign Prince and Grand Master without noble or aristocratic descent, as previously required, following Pope Francis' revision of the Order's constitution in 2022.
+Dunlap previously served as lieutenant of the Order of Malta from 13 June 2022 before becoming the first sovereign prince and grand master without noble or aristocratic descent, as previously required, following Pope Francis' revision of the Order's constitution in 2022.